PNG Insight Blog

 Mr Ette said the new police clearance certificate came into effect on Monday 15 November.
 Certificates issued prior will remain valid until March 2022.
 He said the RPNGC is changing the old police clearance certificate that has been used for the last 46 years since independence.

 “The old format of producing police clearance certificates has been abused, and fraudulently used.
-People are printing them outside of the actual established system.
+People are printing them outside of the actually established system.
 We have fraudsters producing police clearance certificates fraudulently.
 The constabulary has been accused of facilitating or fraudulently producing false documents,” Mr Ette said.

 Mr Ette however said that the police clearance certificate was previously done at a small administrative fee of K10.00 which was increased to K65.00 this year.
 He said Police make about K9,000.00 per day especially from the applications received in the National Capital District.
 He added that so far this year the Constabulary was able to collect K800,000.00 in police clearance fees.